Health Indicator Report of Prostate cancer incidence

 DenominatorThe population of Utah for a specific time period.

 Healthy People Objective C-19:Increase the proportion of men who have discussed the advantages and disadvantages of the prostate-specific antigen (PSA) test to screen for prostate cancer with their health care provider

 U.S. Target: 15.9 percent

 Evidence-based PracticesScreening recommendations have changed over time.
 Until recently, many doctors and professional organizations encouraged yearly prostate-specific antigen (PSA) screening for men beginning at age 50.
 However, as more has been learned about both the benefits and harms of prostate cancer screening, a number of organizations have begun to caution against routine population screening.
 Although some organizations continue to recommend PSA screening, there is widespread agreement that any man who is considering getting tested should first be informed in detail about the potential harms and benefits.
 Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
 Many private insurers cover PSA screening as well.
-Since 2012 the U.S. Preventive Services Task Force (USPSTF) recommends against prostate-specific antigen (PSA)-based screening for prostate cancer.
+Since 2018, the U.S. Preventive Services Task Force (USPSTF) recommends that those aged 55-69 with a prostate discuss the potential benefits and potential harms of prostate-specific antigen (PSA)-based screening for prostate cancer before deciding on whether or not to be screened.
 Healthy diet, exercise, and lifestyle play an important role in cancer prevention.

 Page Content Updated On 01/06/2023, Published on 02/07/2023